Brazilian Navy Nuclear Program: Deliberate opening

 In 1990, Folha de S. Paulo described the PNM as a fact "to which Brazilian society had almost no access".
 Within the Navy, the first large-scale dissemination of information about the project took place at a major meeting of admirals in 1991.
 In November 1995, the Navy invited journalists to the CTMSP facilities at USP and in Aramar, but did not allow them to see the building where the centrifuges were made, in order to maintain a "secret more commercial than military", according to a newspaper.
-Admiral Mauro César Rodrigues Pereira, Navy Minister from 1995 to 1999, promoted a campaign to dissociate the adjective "parallel" from the nuclear program, in a struggle against the stigma that continues to the present; Admiral Othon makes a point of correcting "autonomous" in place of "parallel".
+Admiral Mauro César Rodrigues Pereira, Navy Minister from 1995 to 1999, promoted a campaign to dissociate the adjective "parallel" from the nuclear program, in a struggle against the tarnish that continues to the present; Admiral Othon makes a point of correcting "autonomous" in place of "parallel".

 In search of recognition in public opinion, the Navy has already opened Aramar to public hearings and visits by journalists and authorities, including officials from the International Atomic Energy Agency.
 The issue of secrecy is still evident in relations with international non-proliferation bodies: according to critics, Brazil has not yet fully opened its nuclear program to the IAEA.

 Technological goals

 The Navy Nuclear Program was created under the codename Chalana Program and was called that until its officialization, around 1988.
 It was divided into three projects: study and planning (Zarcão), fuel cycle (Ciclone), and reactor (Remo).
 In the 1990s, the project names were Uside (uranium enrichment), Proter (reactor prototype), and Costado (the submarines themselves).
 Since 2008, submarine construction plans have been part of ProSub.

-According to financial and political conditions, the history of the program can be divided into an initial era of rapid progress, stagnation in the 1990s—reaching paralysis between 1995 and 2003—and a resumption starting in 2007.
+As financial and political conditions varied, the history of the program can be divided into an initial era of rapid progress, stagnation in the 1990s—reaching paralysis between 1995 and 2003—and a resumption starting in 2007.
 In the nuclear fuel cycle, the most difficult stage and the one subject to the greatest restrictions by the technology holders—uranium enrichment—was mastered in just a few years.
 The production of uranium hexafluoride (UF6) in 2010 completed the cycle.
 In 2016, the PNM as a whole was expected to be completed by 2031, when it will be 52 years old.